- 22 Minutes to read

 If a dictation transcript was corrected, the corrected text is downloaded from the Download Text link.
 If the audio was removed from the database, only the text is downloaded.

-Supported file types are .ogg and .wav for audio, and .txt for the text file.
+Supported file types are .ogg, .wav, and .webm for audio, and .txt for the text file.

 Download Active Shortcuts